 - Joint pain caused by drugs called aromatase inhibitors (aromatase inhibitor-induced arthralgias).
 Early research shows that taking a product containing bergamot extract and other ingredients for 6 months slightly reduces joint pain in people with joint pain caused by drugs called aromatase inhibitors.

 - Depression.
-Early research shows that inhaling the essential oils of lavender, sweet orange, and bergamot as aromatherapy improves symptoms of depression in most older adults.
+Early research shows that inhaling the aroma of lavender, sweet orange, and bergamot oil improves symptoms of depression in most older adults.

 - Abnormal levels of cholesterol or blood fats (dyslipidemia).
 Early research shows that taking bergamot extract for 30 days decreases cholesterol in people with high cholesterol.
 It might work about as well as taking a low dose of the cholesterol-lowering drug called rosuvastatin (Crestor).
 But other research shows that taking bergamot extract with other ingredients doesn't improve levels of most blood fats in people with abnormal levels of cholesterol or blood fats.